This article originally appeared on VICE US

 Because Darren was wiling to haul ass around NYC for the tiniest amount of money, people started hitting him up slowly but surely.
 The fact that he doesn't smoke made it easier to turn a profit.
 When he and his partner doubled their money, they went back and asked for two ounces, and managed to haggle for a discount.
 Two weeks later, word had spread to other dealers in the area.

 "Now this is where people started figuring out who's entered the market," Darren says.
 "Word moves quick."
-Another old acquaintance sent a text offering a quarter pound of weed, and a menu of choices.
+Another old acquaintance sent a text offering a quarter pound (around 115 grams) of weed, and a menu of choices.

 "So like I was getting shit like Blue Dream, Cookie Monster, Girl Scout Cookies, Platinum Kush, Blackberry Kush, White Nightmare," Darren says.
 "I was like, 'What the fuck?'
 And he was willing to put it on the arm, which means on credit."

 The new arrangement was that Darren had two weeks to pay back the price of the quarter pound, which was easy, he tells me, since he and his friend were the only dealers selling any exotic strands in their area.
-About a month or two after that, another old friend texted with an offer to front an entire pound, which was about the size of a bed pillow.
+About a month or two after that, another old friend texted with an offer to front an entire pound (half a kilo), which was about the size of a bed pillow.
 The friend also didn't care about when he would be paid back.

 The second lesson I learned was that middle-tier dealers are making a lot of their profits doing flips, or moving big amounts of weed for tiny amounts of money to other dealers below them.
 It seems obvious in retrospect, but they're basically selling the fact that they have a connection.